Michael-Huang-9001/Clerkie_CC/README.md

 There is a POST endpoint and a GET at the root "/".

 ### GET @ /
-Returns a list of transactions, each containing an estimate of the next recurring transaction based on past recurring transactions, and
+Returns a list of transactions, each containing an estimate of the next recurring transaction for a given company/transaction group based on past recurring transactions, and the list of past recurring transactions for that company.

+### POST @ /
+Accepts a list of transactions to be upserted, and returns the same results as the GET request.

 ## The server
 For POSTing, the server takes a list of transactions and upserts them into the database based on transaction_id.